 “Todd is unbelievable at developing talent,” Assistant Coach Pauline Love said.
 “He knows every mechanical detail, every drill, by heart.
 He is a genius in this game.
 He is smart to the point where he seems to have an answer for everything.
 And, if he doesn’t, you know he will do whatever it takes to figure it out.”

 Schaefer combines his intellect and the trust players have in him into results.
 All you have to do to see those results is look at some of the players he has helped mold during his time at Arkansas, Washington and his previous stop at Ole Miss.
-This past season at Arkansas, the player development guru helped unlock Chelsea Dungee’s game in a season in which she shattered Arkansas’ single-season scoring record.
+During his tenure at Arkansas, the player development guru helped unlock Chelsea Dungee’s game – the high-scoring guard became a legend during her three years on campus, culminating with a spot on the AP’s All-American Team, the WBCA All-American Team, and her selection by the Dallas Wings at fifth overall in the 2021 WNBA Draft, matching the highest Razorback draft pick in program history.
+Schaefer was also key in the development of Alexis Tolefree, who came as a JUCO project and left Arkansas as a First-Team All-SEC player.
 While at Washington, Schaefer helped shape Kelsey Plum, who would go on to become the NCAA’s all-time leading scorer during Schaefer’s one-year tenure with the school.
 Before that, the Cincinnati, Ohio, native helped build up Ole Miss guard Shandricka Sessom, improving her scoring output from 5.3 points per game as a freshman to 15.6 PPG the following year.

 Other coaching stops for Schaefer during his illustrious career include Arkansas State, Cincinnati, Arkansas Tech, Christian Brothers University, Allen County Community College, Western Illinois and Greenbrier High School.